-Upon the completion of this offering, our board of directors will have a standing audit committee, compensation committee nominating and corporate governance committee.
-Each committee will operate under its own written charter to be adopted by the board of directors, which will be available on our website upon completion of this offering.
+Our board of directors has a standing audit committee, compensation committee nominating and corporate governance committee.
+Each committee operates under its own written charter adopted by the board of directors, which will be available on our website upon completion of this offering.